Sikorsky SH-3 Sea King: Operational history

 During June 1961, the Sea King became operational with the US Navy as the HSS-2; at the time, it was not only the largest amphibious helicopter in the world, but was also the first all-weather rotorcraft to reach production status for the US Navy.
-When the unified aircraft designation system was introduced, the rotorcraft's designation wa changed to SH-3A.
+When the unified aircraft designation system was introduced, the rotorcraft's designation was changed to SH-3A.
 It was used primarily for anti-submarine warfare: the largely involved the detection and tracking of Soviet submarines.
 In the event of open warfare breaking out between the two powers, Sea Kings would have been used to attack these submarines with the intent to sink them.

 The Sea King was able to operate from the flight decks of many of the US Navy's vessels as well as shore bases.
 It could also operate from offshore platforms to extend their surveillance and strike ranges.
 The type was capable of conducting nighttime ASW operations, albeit these usually posed considerable difficulty for the flight crew.

 The Sea King also performed various other roles and missions such as search-and-rescue, transport, anti-shipping and airborne early warning operations.
 Aircraft carriers would typically deploy Sea Kings to operate near the carrier as a plane guard, ready to rescue air crew who crashed during takeoff or landing.
 They were routinely used in a logistical capacity at sea, transferring personnel, mail, and other lighter cargoes between vessels.

-The Royal Canadian Navy (RCN) became a major operator of the Sea King (see Sikorsky CH-124 Sea King) following its introduction to service in 1963.
+The Royal Canadian Navy (RCN) became a major operator of the Sikorsky CH-124 Sea King following its introduction to service in 1963.
 It remained Canada's dominant maritime helicopter for over 50 years, finally being withdrawn in 2018.
 One notable innovation in Canadian operations, which was subsequently adopted by several other nations, was the use of a winch 'hauldown' landing and securing method, referred to as a 'Beartrap'.
 This device considerably increased the ability of Sea Kings to land in difficult conditions, such as on small flight decks or during poor weather conditions.

 The Sea King was exported in large numbers to various nations, such as Brazil, Italy, Japan and the United Kingdom.
 Several operators have kept their Sea Kings in use for more than 50 years.